-This weekend, Rhode Island’s farmers’ markets are setting up shop again.
+Rhode Island’s farmers markets are setting up shop again.
 Here are a few near you.

 Every Saturday from 9 a.m. to noon, May 1 to Oct.
-31, at Rhodes on the Pawtuxet Parking Lot, 60 Rhodes Place, Cranston, Rhode Island.
+31, at Rhodes on the Pawtuxet’s parking lot, 60 Rhodes Place, Cranston, Rhode Island. pawtuxetmarket.com.

-When Providence’s Hope Street Farmer’s Market opens this Saturday, it will also celebrate its 30th year as a farmer- and member-cooperative.
+Providence’s Hope Street Farmers Market has been a farmer- and member-cooperative for more than 30 years.
 This season, approximately 40 vendors will be participating, from produce growers to purveyors of fresh meats and seafood, coffee, locally packaged foods, and cheeses.
-Here’s a full list of their vendors, which include Aquidneck Farms, R.I.
-Mushroom Company, The Local Catch, Matunuck Oyster Farm, and Narragansett Creamery.
+Here’s a full list of their vendors, which include Navad Bakery (formerly known as Buns Bakery), Blue Sky Farm, and Farming Turtles.

 Aquidneck Community Table’s Grower’s Market